lukew3/mathgenerator/CONTRIBUTING.md

 Skillid is determined by the next available id as can be determined in the table.

 ### Provide Ideas
 If you have an idea for a generator but don't have the time or know-how to create it, you can add it as an issue.
 If you have a lot of ideas, I would suggest adding them to the table in README.md so that they are easier for our team to manage.
+Idea providing must not be duplicate as it may raise concerns over originality.

 ## First Time Contributors
 If you have never contributed to open source before here is a quick explanation of how to contribute.